 I try doing the figures in my mind, but I don’t know the price of celery or tuna or anything else and gave up, not wanting to forfeit my measly fifteen dollars a week for what Mom should be buying.

 “Then what will I go to the movies on or the mall?
 I have to make it last.”
 I want to tell her that not everyone’s father is a dentist but don’t.
-We get the family friend discount at Dr. William’s clinic, and Oliver may be getting braces soon.
+We get the “family friend” discount at Dr. William’s clinic, and Oliver may be needing braces soon.
 I don’t want to rock the boat.

-“Maybe you should go to the park and run or ride a bike or something, instead of just walking around the mall with an ice-cream cone.”
-Tams says, then leaning in close, her voice a whisper.
-“Remember, with your Dad and lame brother, your genes are working against you.”
+“Well, you should go to the park and run or something.
+That’s the right thing to do.
+Instead, you just walk around the mall eating ice-cream.
+I saw you and that fat Mexican last week.”
+Tams leans in close, her voice a whisper, “And remember, with your fat grandma and lame brother, your genes are working against you.”

-To Tammy Williams, the body reflects the person, especially the presence or absence of dork genes.
-These manifest themselves as shyness, lousy hair, obesity, and the inability to dance anything but the Funky Chicken.
-She’s brutal with it all, and with a little direction, she’d made a great Nazi.
-Eugenics would’ve been her specialty.
+To Tammy Williams, the body reflects the person, especially the presence or absence of loser genes.
+These manifest themselves as shyness, lousy hair, obesity, and the inability to hold conversations with the opposite sex.
+With a little direction, she’d made a great Nazi, eugenics being her specialty.

 “It’s just them,” I say, knowing what Tams expects of desperate, lonely Mable Nolan.
 I don’t care to introduce the new, improved version.
 “Aunt Kate is beautiful and shes thin-thin.”
 I think of Kate’s perfect form, of how she’s always at the gym, has a gorgeous husband, a two-story Colonial with rose bushes and a gazebo.
 “She’d been a runner in college, a distance runner, she won medals.
 Maybe in a few years, you know, with those genes…”

 “Um, no. Realistic goals please.”
 Tams’ lips curl in amusement.
-“And stop hanging out with that fat Mexican.
+“And stop hanging out with that June.
 She smells.”

-Gringa Puta!
-If my thoughts had weight, Tammy Williams would be a pancake, crushed bloody and with brains coming out her ears.
+Gringa puta!
+If my thoughts had weight, Tammy Williams would be a pancake, crushed flat and with her brains coming out her ears.

 “You want some dinner,” I ask, ready for her to leave.
 “She normally doesn’t cook.
 She’s made it for you.”